Γ

 Ingredients for 100ml Comfrey Gel:

-• 80ml comfrey hydrosol (or strong, cooled comfrey tea)
+• 80ml Comfrey Hydrosol (or strong, cooled comfrey tea)

-• 15ml comfrey oil extract (prepared according to the instructions above)
+• 15ml Comfrey Oil Extract (prepared according to the instructions above)

-• 1.5g xanthan gum (organic quality)
+• 1.5g Xanthan Gum (organic quality)

-• 3ml glycerin (for smoothness)
+• 3ml Glycerin (for smoothness)

-• 0.5ml benzyl alcohol (natural preservative)
+• 0.5ml Benzyl Alcohol (natural preservative)

-Quality criteria at a glance:
+Quality Criteria at a Glance:

 Consistency: Spreadable at room temperature, not too hard or too soft

-Gel shelf life: 6-9 months in the refrigerator
+Gel Shelf Life: 6-9 months in the refrigerator

-Acute sports injuries (first 48 hours)
+Acute Sports Injuries (first 48 hours)

 4. Combination: Can be fixed with elastic bandages

-• Morning: Thin layer before exercise
+• Morning: Thin layer before movement

 • After activity: More generous amount with gentle massage

-• Evening: Intensive application before going to bed
+• Evening: Intensive application before bedtime

-• Treatment character: Use for 4-6 weeks, then pause
+• Course-like: Apply for 4-6 weeks, then pause

-Sustainability and environmental aspects of DIY
+Sustainability and Environmental Aspects of DIY

-Sustainable sourcing of ingredients
+Sustainable Sourcing of Ingredients

-Sustainability checklist:
+Sustainability Checklist:

-• Fair trade conditions: beeswax from local beekeepers
+• Fair Trade Conditions: Beeswax from local beekeepers

-• Reusable containers: glass containers instead of plastic tubes
+• Reusable Containers: Glass containers instead of plastic tubes

 • Minimal Processing: Fewer processing steps = lower energy consumption